 The Mercer County Jail Inmate List is an online list of persons who have been arrested and are in jail, including current status, how much their bail is, and times you can visit.
 Also, you are able to get info for anyone who has been arrested or released in the last 24 hours.
 Inmates are listed alphabetically by their last name.
 You can find the information faster if you have their full name, birth date, or inmate ID Number.

 If the person you’re searching for may be in another county jail you can look here: Other Jails in Pennsylvania

 A mugshot, also called a jail intake photo, is a photo that the police take when you get processed at jail intake.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and booking number will be on the pictures, and they will be on file.